ansys/pyansys/README.rst

 License and Acknowledgments
 ---------------------------
-All the PyAnsys modules are licensed under the MIT license.
+All the PyAnsys libraries are licensed under the MIT license.

-These aforementioned Python modules, make no commercial claim over Ansys whatsoever.
+These aforementioned Python libraries make no commercial claim over Ansys whatsoever.
 These tools extend the functionality of Ansys products by adding a Python interfaces to legally obtained software products without changing the core behavior or license of the original